 Vanaja Banagiri writes about Hyderabad in Hyderabad Hazir Hai, Leena Kejriwal writes the photo-biography of Kolkata in Calcutta-Repossessing the City.
 Bulbul Sharma takes you through the birds and landscapes of Delhi in Grey Hornbills at Dusk, as does Khushwant Singh in both Delhi and The Sunset Club.

-Top 6 Backyard Travel books
+Top 6 books on Backyard Travel

 This is no way an exhaustive list as it is limited by what I read, observed, absorbed and analyzed.